witold-swierzy/ocictl/README.md

 ## NOTE
 This tool is for demonstration purposes only.
 It is NOT officially supported by Oracle.

-Review Date: 28.01.2024

-## Documentation
-- User Guide in the doc folder of this repository

 # License
 Copyright (c) 2023 Oracle and/or its affiliates.
 Licensed under the Universal Permissive License (UPL), Version 1.0.
 See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.